Follow Coach Lynch on Twitter: @CoachLynchCU

 After graduating from St. Olaf, he coached running backs at Augustana College as a graduate assistant.
 Lynch guided Augustana's running back to a 1,000-yard season and all-conference honors.
 Lynch then became a member of Hamline University's staff, where he coached wide receivers and had recruiting duties under current Capital head coach, Chad Rogosheske.
 In his first year at Hamline, Lynch helped increase the team’s receiving productivity by nearly 75 percent.

-Lynch, a standout middle linebacker at St. Olaf College (Minn.), put together a decorated career as a Lion.
+Lynch, a standout middle linebacker at St. Olaf College (Minn.), put together a decorated career as an Ole.
 In 2011, he led the Minnesota Intercollegiate Athletic Conference in solo tackles (97) on his way to being named All-MIAC.

 Lynch holds a bachelor’s degree in exercise science from St. Olaf (2012) and a master’s degree in sport administration and leadership from Augustana (2014).